How The Kenyan Forest Service Can Dramatically Boost Their Revenue and Conservation Objectives at the same time.

 “A US Forest Service analysis found that recreation on national forests contributed about 13.6 billion USD to U.S. GDP and 205,000 jobs, compared with 2.7 billion USD and 42,000 jobs from forest products”

-But this risk-averse approach may itself be limiting conservation.
+But this risk-averse approach is limiting the country’s potential.

 One of the greatest strengths of the American public lands model is that it creates millions of people who feel emotionally connected to those landscapes.
 A mountain biker riding trails every weekend becomes invested in forest health.
 A birdwatcher notices illegal logging.
 A hiker becomes politically vocal when a forest is threatened.
 Recreation turns the public into active custodians rather than passive observers.